E-goi/EgoiPushLibraryIOS/README.md

-# What's new in version 2.2.0?
+# What's new in version 2.2.1?

-### MINOR:
+### PATCH:

+#### registerEvent method is now public:

+The method registerEvent used to send events to E-goi is now public so you can register the events when using custom handlers.

-#### Send "open" event when there is no actions:
+#### Don't add actions buttons when there isn't an url defined:

-Now, when the notifications don't have an action defined and the user taps the notification, the "open" event is sent to E-goi.
+Fixed a bug where, if you sent a notification with an image and with no actions, the buttons were still being displayed.

 # EgoiPushLibrary